d-real is funded by Science Foundation Ireland and by the contributions of industry partners.

 Description: The sports industry is a multi-billion-dollar industry in which coaches and sport and medicine teams strive to push and progress an athlete’s performance year on year.
 Coaches and scientists structure training programmes with distinct periods of progressive overload coupled with recovery in an attempt to maximise or sustain performance during specific periods of competition.
 The objective of this research is to test the most relevant existing, portable, technologies to monitor athletes’ physical, cognitive, and psychological readiness for sporting performance and to develop a protocol combining bio-sensory and performance-based data acquisition (e.g., mobile version of Psychomotor Vigilance Task, CANTAB, wearable HRV/blood pressure devices, mobile EEG ECG etc.) related to performance readiness to aid athletes and coaching personnel on an athletes individualised readiness for sporting performance.
 The project will ultimately deliver a proposal for a user-friendly tool for monitoring performance readiness to assist with continuous improvement in sporting performance and training practices.

-Student Name: Aisling Flynn
+Student Name: Aisling Flynn (graduated)

 Title: A VR social connecting space for improved quality of life of persons with dementia